-Is the Partnership of 23andMe and Big Pharma’s British Giant GlaxoSmithKline on the verge of trailblazing cures using the worlds largest database of genetic material or is there a contradicting and weaponized plot to alter our human DNA because of our ignorance and curiosity?
+Is the Partnership of 23andMe and Big Pharma’s British Giant GlaxoSmithKline on the verge of trailblazing cures using the world’s largest database of genetic material or is there a contradicting and weaponized plot to alter our human DNA because of our ignorance and curiosity?

-If you’re one of the five million plus customers involved with DNA and ancestry report from 23andMe, “know” that the pharmaceutical giant, GlaxoSmithKline now “owns” your genetic identity code.”
+If you’re one of the five million-plus customers involved with DNA and ancestry report from 23andMe, “know” that the pharmaceutical giant, GlaxoSmithKline now “owns” your genetic identity code.”

 One of the most fascinating subjects on earth has to be the study of genealogy and ancestry.
 In the last decade, many genetic companies have emerged with the sophisticated prospects of 23andMe.

-Let’s play devils advocate and weigh-out the nefarious canvas that rolled out simultaneously in the time frame of genetic technology and the rise of some of the once hidden now revealed crimes of body harvesting, adrenochrome surge, increased abortion issues, cloning and human trafficking.
+Let’s play devil’s advocate and weigh out the nefarious canvas that rolled out simultaneously in the time frame of genetic technology and the rise of some of the once hidden now revealed crimes of body harvesting, adrenochrome surge, increased abortion issues, cloning, and human trafficking.

 To the average American, some of these terms and actions were not introduced to our vocabulary, thought processes, or belief systems, one or two decades ago.

-Surely there is an increased concern among the masses when it comes to such intimate material collecting, merging with the evolving biotechnology business with patents we know very little or if anything about.
+Surely there is increased concern among the masses when it comes to such intimate material collecting, merging with the evolving biotechnology business with patents we know very little or if anything about.

-One things for sure, human beings are very curious creatures, we love to solve a good mystery, and in learning the history of where our roots are derived from as well as the various diseases we are storing in our human genetic code, we become empowered, and gain a sense of control over our health and well being.
+One thing for sure, human beings are very curious creatures, we love to solve a good mystery, and in learning the history of where our roots are derived from as well as the various diseases we are storing in our human genetic code, we become empowered, and gain a sense of control over our health and well being.

-Over one year ago, the worlds biggest drug-makers GlaxoSmithKline, gained the exclusive rights to 23andMe through their $300 million investment which is a drop in the bucket to what their return will be should they weaponize their gene biotechnology, after all, in 2018, GSK received four year exclusive rights to run analyses to discover new drug targets.
+Over one year ago, the worlds biggest drug-makers GlaxoSmithKline, gained the exclusive rights to 23andMe through their $300 million investment which is a drop in the bucket to what their return will be should they weaponize their gene biotechnology, after all, in 2018, GSK received four-year exclusive rights to run analyses to discover new drug targets.

-It’s been the alleged decade long plan for 23andMe, who had offered access and it’s science for sale, in the name of the private information of it’s customers without their full disclosure and knowledge as there was interest stirred by over a handful of other biotechnology pharmaceutical corporations.
+It’s been the alleged decade-long plan for 23andMe, who had offered access and its science for sale, in the name of the private information of its customers without their full disclosure and knowledge as there was interest stirred by over a handful of other biotechnology pharmaceutical corporations.